lizaetillman/currency-rates-cli/README.md

 ## Usage

-Type the following code into the terminal to initiate and run the program:
+Type the following code into the terminal to initiate the program:

     ./bin/executable